activivan/mtskinapi/README.md

 git clone https://github.com/activivan/mtskinapi.git
 ```

-#### Installing requirements
+#### Installing Python requirements

 After downloading Minetest SkinAPI, let's install the required python modules.
 Navigate into the `mtskinapi` folder you just downloaded into your world folder.
-Then type into the command prompt (you should have `python3` installed):
+Then type into the command prompt:

 ```shell
 pip3 install -r requirements.txt